rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 * nodes `n1-9` declare sections `s1-9`
 * obviously, section `s9` will always be empty

-If, for example, an implementation would enter node `n5`, then the list of sections will be the sequence `(s0,s1,s2,s3,s4)`.
+If an implementation would begin to enter `n5`, then the list of sections will be the sequence `(s0,s1,s2,s3,s4)`.

 When creating/opening section `s5`, that list will change into the sequence `(s0,s1,s2,s3,s4,s5)`.
 Which is, because no open presequent section will be